outpostHQ/numl/README.md

 [![](https://img.shields.io/npm/dt/numl.svg?style=flat)](https://www.npmjs.com/package/numl)
 [![Gitter](https://badges.gitter.im/tenphi/numl.svg)](https://gitter.im/tenphi/numl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-**Numl** is a markup language to create modern **high-quality** web-interfaces with any look using HTML-based syntax.
+**Numl** is a markup and style language to create modern **high-quality** web-interfaces with any look using HTML-based syntax.
 It utilizes the power of Web Components and creates all the CSS needed right in runtime as it requires, which makes it much more flexible than any other styling solution.
 Built-in elements will allow you to make gorgeous interfaces and accessible components without inventing your own Design System or UI library.

 **PRE-BETA VERSION, UNDER RAPID DEVELOPMENT**